mehulagg/gitlab/doc/development/creating_enums.md

 end
 ```

-When adding a new value we should fill the gap first.
+To add new values, you should fill the gap first.
-In the example above we would add `14` instead of `1_003`:
+In the example above add `14` instead of `1_003`:

 ```ruby
 {